A common complaint from successful punters is that bookmakers close or limit their accounts.

 Betting very precise amounts (e.g. £46.56) will mark you out very quickly as an arber or a matched bettor and most bookies don’t like those people!

 This is because they really want to attract so-called "mug punters" who are happy to take random punts in a spontaneous way and who traditionally lose money hand over fist.

-In contrast, arbing suggests you are aiming to milk the bookies in a systematic way.
-And frankly they could do without the aggravation, as life is too short and anyway these days their margins are paper-thin.
+In contrast, arbing and matched betting suggests you are aiming to milk the bookies in a systematic way.
+And frankly they could do without the aggravation, as life is too short and these days their margins are paper-thin.

 There is also the additional cost of Betfair commission to factor into your lay bet, so you may end up locking in a loss no matter what.
 Arbs that are guaranteed to lose, and in some cases lose you a lot, are an unnecessary price to pay for making your bookie smile; so my advice is to use this approach with caution.

 So instead, here is a more sophisticated way to manage your bookmaker accounts...